turingschool/front-end-curriculum/lessons/module-1/html-1.md

 <p>This text is a paragraph.</p>
 ```

 We use `<p>` to signal to the browser that everything that's about to follow is part of a paragraph and `</p>` to let the browser know that this paragraph is done.
-When a user visits our application, the browser loads up the HTML and parses it into the elements that will eventally make up our user interface.
+When a user visits our application, the browser loads up the HTML and parses it into the elements that will eventually make up our user interface.

 Here is an example of a slightly more robust document: